allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 First thing we can see, even in the test template, is a more friendly test name (description) in ScalaTest (FlatSpec) and in Geb than in Java solution.

-*Note: In this paper I won&rsquo;t describe all test templates of ScalaTest ( such as FlatSpec).
+*Note: In this paper I won&rsquo;t describe all test templates of ScalaTest (such as FlatSpec).
 I chose the most readable one in my opinion.
 To read more about test templates in ScalaTest go to the [documentation](http://www.scalatest.org/user_guide/selecting_a_style).*

 ### First look at Test

-Now that our testing environment is ready, let&rsquo;s design a simple test checking that the lowest price of Dell Venue 7 tablet is higher than PLN 350,00.
+Now that our testing environment is ready, let&rsquo;s design a simple test checking that the lowest price of Dell Venue 7 tablet is higher than PLN 350.00.
 The test scenario has the following steps:

 1. Go to Allegro Site
-2. Write &ldquo;venue 7&rdquo; in searching field and press enter
+2. Enter &ldquo;venue 7&rdquo; in the search field and press enter
 3. Click the &ldquo;Komputery&rdquo;(Computers) category link
 4. Click the &ldquo;Tablety&rdquo;(Tablet&rsquo;s) category link
-5. Sort results by the lowest price using dropdown, choosing &ldquo;Cena: Od najniższej&rdquo; entry
+5. Sort results by the lowest price using a dropdown, choosing &ldquo;Cena: Od najniższej&rdquo; entry
 6. Get the first result from promoted offers with &ldquo;Buy Now&rdquo; option containing price with three digits before comma sign
 7. Check that found price is higher than PLN 350.00.

 ### Test implementation

-If we have a scenario, now it&rsquo;s time for step by step implementation.
+Now that we have a scenario, it&rsquo;s time for a step by step implementation.

-It is worth mentioning, that Java is the only technology which does not have any library or framework with support for pure given-when-then pattern.
-All `given`, `when`, `and`, `then` annotations are not obligatory, but they make test more readable for business user.
+It is worth mentioning, that Java is the only technology which does not have any library or framework with support for a pure given-when-then pattern.
+All `given`, `when`, `and`, `then` annotations are not obligatory, but they make the test more readable for a business user.

-First step is to open Allegro web site.
+First step is to open Allegro website.
 This step will be followed by checking that the site we are visiting is Allegro indeed.
-We will use following code:
+We will use the following code:

 Java: